-On October 20, 2017, attorneys with First Liberty Institute and Greenberg Traurig filed a brief before the U.S. Court of Appeals for the Eleventh Circuit on behalf of Cambridge Christian School.
-Oral arguments at the Eleventh Circuit took place in September of 2018.
-In November 2019, the Eleventh Circuit ruled that Cambridge Christian School’s argument that its free speech and free exercise rights were violated have merit and should proceed.
-But in 2022, the U.S. District Court for the Middle District of Florida issued a decision affirming the FHSAA rule prohibiting two Christian schools from praying over the loudspeaker.
+In November 2019, the Eleventh Circuit ruled that Cambridge Christian School’s argument that its free speech and free exercise rights were violated had merit and should proceed.
+However, three years later the U.S. District Court for the Middle District of Florida issued a decision affirming the FHSAA rule prohibiting the two Christian schools from praying over the loudspeaker.

 News Release